alexQiSong/scSTEM/README.md

 ```R
 install.packages("renv")
 ```
-2. Create a new directory to host dependency files for scSTEM (e.g. `/home/alex/scstem`). `renv` will later install dependencies into this personal folder.
-Download the `renv.lock` file in this repository. `renv.lock` is the lock file which contains the dependency information.
+2. Create a new directory to store dependency files for scSTEM (e.g. `/home/alex/scstem`). `renv` will later install dependencies into this personal folder.
+Download the `renv.lock` file in this repository or right click and 'save as' from this [link](https://raw.githubusercontent.com/alexQiSong/scSTEM/master/renv.lock). `renv.lock` is the lock file which contains the dependency information.
-3. Once lock file is downloaded, execute the following code to activate the environment in this personal folder.
+3. Once lock file is downloaded, copy the file into the folder you just created.
+Make sure the file name is 'renv.lock'.
+Then in R, execute the following code to activate the environment in this personal folder.
 ```R
 install_folder = "/home/alex/scstem/"
 renv::activate(install_folder)